Find out more about womb cancer, including how common it is and ways to reduce your risk.

 As with all cancers, the risk of developing womb cancer depends on a number of factors and varies from woman to woman.

 If any of these risk factors apply to you, it does not mean that you will develop womb cancer – it just means that your risk may be higher than average.
 The important thing to remember is that womb cancer is almost always curable if caught at an early stage.

 The good news is that there are steps you can take to reduce your risk.
-These steps are based on research from our Continuous Update Project (CUP).
+These steps are based on research from our Global Cancer Update Programme (CUP Global).

 Research shows that being overweight or obese, and carrying extra weight around your waist, increases the risk of womb cancer.
 Measure your waist and try our BMI calculator to check if you are a healthy weight for your height.

 Being physically active uses up extra calories and helps you avoid gaining weight.
 It also helps keep your hormone levels healthy.